midgen/uesvon/README.md

 * Add an SVONavigationComponent to your standard AI Controller.
 * Use the SVO Move To BT Task Node

+Using the latter method is preferred, as new features like Async pathfinding are only implemented there.

 [![UESVON Demo](http://img.youtube.com/vi/84AFdg0ykwY/0.jpg)](http://www.youtube.com/watch?v=84AFdg0ykwY "Video Title")